datarisk-io/mlops_codex/docs/source/deploying.rst

 Model monitoring means keeping track with how the model is being used in production so we can update the model if it start making bad predictions.

 For now Neomaril only does indirect monitoring, that means following the input of the model in production and checking if is close to the data presented to the model in training.
-So when configurating the monitoring we need to know which training generated that model and what features are relevant to monitoring the model.
+So when configure the monitoring we need to know which training generated that model and what features are relevant to monitoring the model.

 Besides we need to know how to handle the features and the model.